WhatsApp LinkedIN Instagram Facebook Youtube Twitter Spotify

 7. Acknowledgement and Certification

-In case the documents are verified successfully, the ROC issues an acknowledgment and certification of filing.
+Once verified successfully, the ROC issues an acknowledgement and certificate of filing (SRN generated).

 Online Procedure for Filing ROC Forms